CreamElDudJafar/SHF-Kaizo-Patches/README.md

 Here is some information about the new updates.

 Intense Indigo: Game is in Full Color- Original graphics still exists too.
-You have the option to play it with Gen 1 graphics in full color or Gen 2 graphics in full color.
+You have the option to play it with Gen 1 graphics in full color.
 HMs are deletable.

 Crystal Kaizo: Crystal Kaizo now has it when you use a repel and it wears off it will ask to use another.
 HMs are deletable, All stones to evolve eevee now say Able (Umbreon and Espeon Sun/Moon stones in the past would say Unable but would still evolve), Rare Candies in Indigo Plateau Mart for 1 dollar, Game Name now displays in Hall of Fame movie credit screen.